getbraincloud/braincloud-docs/docs/api/2_capi/redemptioncode/updatecustominfo.md

 # UpdateCustomInfo

-Update the custom information for a redemption code.
+Update the custom information for a redemption code for a single-use ('personal') code type.

 <PartialServop service_name="redemptionCode" operation_name="UPDATE_CUSTOM_INFO" />